 We moved into our home just two years ago, and there was a glorious sunroom.
 But let’s be real—when am I going to have the time to pull up a lounge chair to do the NYT crossword puzzle with a cup of tea?
 I now have three children and a span of eight years between my oldest and youngest.
-One day I am going to convert this space back into the relaxing sunroom it was meant to be, but for now, I am pleased that it’s evolved into the perfect playroom—a cheerful and creative escape for the entire family to enjoy.
+One day I am going to convert this space back into the relaxing sunroom it was meant to be, but for now, I am pleased that it’s evolved into the perfect kids’ playroom—a cheerful and creative escape for the entire family to enjoy.
+Learn how to create a playroom below!

-On that note, it’s only natural for me to want to share my tried-and-true playroom decorating tips that allow everyone to “play” nice—three kids and three homes later!
+On that note, it’s only natural for me to want to share my tried-and-true child and baby playroom decorating tips that allow everyone to “play” nice—three kids and three homes later!

 Tip #1: Keep it light.
 The space was originally painted yellow, and while yellow is a fantastic neutral color, this particular shade was much too loud.
 Toys tend to be crazy colorful, so I recommend going with an extremely pale shade of your favorite color.
 Mine happens to be a Hint of Lilac.